IhwanID/CryptoList/README.md

 - [x] Show the correct ticker color (green when the price increases and red for the opposite)
 - [x] Handle network errors

-## Solution:
+#### Solution:

 - Using URLSession for load data coin and news
 - Using URLSessionWebSocketTask for load live price updates from Websocket

 ## TODO:
-- Unit Testing for WebSocket layer (in research)
+- Decouple WebSocket
-- Generic in Unit Testing (Reusable Testing)
+- Unit Testing for WebSocket layer

 ## How to install :
 - Make sure you have Xcode 13.2.1 or above